thinkbeforecoding/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 1. The UI sends a command to book X and Y onto conference #157.
 The command is routed to a new **Booking** aggregate.
-2. The new **Booking**aggregate, with and ID of 4239,  is persisted to the data store.
+2. The new **Booking** aggregate, with and ID of 4239,  is persisted to the data store.
 3. The **Booking** aggregate raises an event that is handled by the **Booking** saga.
 4. The **Booking** saga determines that a command should be sent to the **Conference** aggregate with an ID of 157.
 5. The **Conference** aggregate is re-hydrated from the data store.
-6. The total number of sets booked is updated in the **Conference** aggregate  and it is persisted to the data store.
+6. The total number of seats booked is updated in the **Conference** aggregate  and it is persisted to the data store.